mattoi/frambo-backend-study/spring-boot/README.md

 For learning purposes, I tried to do as much manual work as possible so I understand how things work without relying on too many abstractions.
 This includes using JDBC over JPA or CrudRepository, and manually writing the API docs instead of using SpringDoc.

 There are also unit tests for the service layer and integration tests for the controller layer.
 I wrote one test of each type for each possible response code, i.e successfully update customer (204)/ failed to find customer to update (404) / invalid fields for updating (422).
-Windows and my mobo are giving me a very hard time so I couldn't run the updated tests just yet.
+All the tests are working properly.

 As for the remaining tasks, there are only small readability and refactoring things, so I can do these later.
 The core features of the application should be working exactly as I wanted them to.